webonyx/graphql-php/docs/index.md

 existing PHP frameworks, add support for Relay, etc.

 ## Current Status
+First version of this library (v0.1) was released on August 10th 2015.

-Current version supports all features described by GraphQL specification (including April 2016 add-ons) as well as some experimental features like Schema Language parser.
+Current version (v0.7) supports all features described by GraphQL specification (including April 2016 add-ons) as well as some experimental features like Schema Language parser.

 Ready for real-world usage.

+## Github
+Project source code is [hosted on GitHub](https://github.com/webonyx/graphql-php).